 In acknowledging both of the above documents in her letter to the CSU community, President Parsons incorrectly framed the Trump Administration's E.O. as an "interpretation of law, mark[ing] a change."
-She also declared that, "CSU must follow state and federal law.
+She also declared, "CSU must follow state and federal law.
 We are confident that the institution currently complies with the law, as we do not use race as a factor in admissions, financial aid, employment or housing, and our cultural centers and identity-based support resources are open to all students."

-President Parsons then admitted that the University would need to take "additional steps to follow the [Trump] administration's new interpretations," a confusing statement if, in fact, the University "currently complies with the law."
-Perhaps the most telling part of the President's statement revealed the actual impetus for the University's newly stated intention to comply with federal law.
-She wrote, "given the university's reliance on federal funding, it is necessary to take additional steps to follow the [Trump] administration's new interpretations.
-Federal Funding makes up roughly one-third of CSU's overall budget and includes funding for research, student programs, community partnerships, and federal financial aid."
+President Parsons then admitted that the University would need to take "additional steps to follow the [Trump] administration's new interpretations," which is a confusing statement if, in fact, the University "currently complies with the law."
+Perhaps the most revealing part of the President's statement showed the real reason for the University's newly expressed intention to follow federal law.
+She wrote, "given the University's reliance on federal funding, it is necessary to take additional steps to follow the [Trump] administration's new interpretations.
+Federal funding makes up roughly one-third of CSU's overall budget and includes funding for research, student programs, community partnerships, and federal financial aid."9

 Thus, President Parsons represents on the one hand that CSU currently complies with federal law, while admitting on the other hand that the University must take "additional steps" to follow President Trump's E.O. and the Department of Education's Dear Colleague Letter.
-These remarks-seemingly made for the purpose of continued federal funding-are not only contradictory but outright disingenuous.
+These remarks-seemingly made for the purpose of securing continued federal funding-are not only contradictory but outright disingenuous.
 Indeed, if the University has been complying with federal statutory and Constitutional law, no changes would be necessary to the University's practices or policies.

 Moreover, it appears the University's "additional steps" are merely superficial reorganizations of titles and programs designed to avoid federal detection, without any substantive change.
-President Parsons basically admitted the same.
-"We will shift some employee job duties and human resources policies and processes, and we will make some changes to CSU's website to reflect the institution's compliance with federal guidelines."
-In other words, in order to continue receiving federal funds,
+President Parsons has basically admitted the same.
+"We will shift some employee job duties and human resources policies and processes, and we